-Book History published its first volume in 1998, under the joint editorship of Ezra Greenspan and Jonathan Rose.
-In December 1999, the Council of Editors of Learned Journals selected Book History as “Best New Journal” of the year.
+Book History is the official print publication of SHARP.
+This semiannual publication is devoted to every aspect of the history of the book, broadly defined as the history of the creation, dissemination, and reception of script and print.
+First published in 1998 under the joint editorship of Ezra Greenspan and Jonathan Rose, Book History was selected by the Council of Editors of Learned Journals as the “Best New Journal” of 1999.
 The awards committee praised its “impressive range” and “sustained engagement with the subject,” and predicted “real staying power on the academic landscape.”
-In the years since, the journal has fulfilled this early promise and become a well-established and influential leader in its field.
+The journal has fulfilled this early promise and become a well-established and influential leader in its field.

 Book History conforms to the green model of Open Access.
-Authors can archive the final manuscript pre-print and /or post-print versions, not the published PDF on their own personal website, departmental website or institutional repository, or a non-profit server.
+This means authors can archive the final manuscript pre-print and/or post-print versions—not the published PDF—on their own personal website, departmental website or institutional repository, or a non-profit server.
 Publisher copyright and source must be acknowledged.

 SHARP recognizes the importance of archives for future generations.
 In this spirit, SHARP’s documents are archived in the Department of Special Collections and University Archives of the University Libraries at the University of Massachusetts Amherst, with an online finding aid.
 Submissions and correspondence relating to Book History will be archived and made available to researchers after a 25-year period.
 Researchers given access will be required to contact any involved parties before citation/publication of material.

 Archival queries can be sent to SHARP’s Recording Secretary (email@example.com).